-BJT is a semiconductor device having three terminals namely, emitter, base and the collector.
+BJT is a semiconductor device having three terminals namely, emitter, base, and collector.
 It is again divided into two parts, NPN and the PNP transistors.
 Both transistors have a sandwiched layer of one type between the other on both sides.

-Among the two, NPN is the one which is used mostly in the applications.
+Among the two, NPN is the one that is used mostly in the applications.
 You may ask why?

 So the answer is because the mobility of electrons is more than that of the holes.

 NPN Transistor Construction and Symbol

 Looking at the fig, we can say that an NPN transistor is a combination of two diodes connected together back to back.
 On the basis of the terminal connection, the two diodes are emitter-base and collector-base diodes respectively.
 Also, the direction of current in the NPN transistor is from the emitter to the base region.